Mapfile configuration¶

 END

-define the restrictions when mapserver is called without any roles_ids
+The default_role_ids define the restrictions when mapserver is called without any roles_ids.

 anonymous users apply.